Barings Bank: 1800–1850 Business with States and with slavery

 Barings helped to finance the United States government during the War of 1812.
 By 1818, Barings was called "the sixth great European power", after England, France, Prussia, Austria and Russia.
 A fall-off in business and some poor leadership in 1820s caused Barings to cede its dominance in the City of London to the rival firm of N M Rothschild & Sons.
 Barings remained a powerful firm, however, and in the 1830s the leadership of new American partner Joshua Bates, together with Thomas Baring (1799–1873), son of Sir Thomas Baring, 2nd Baronet, began a turnaround.
 Bates advocated a shift in Barings' efforts from Europe to the Americas, believing that greater opportunity lay in the West.
 In 1832, a Barings office was established in Liverpool specifically to capitalise on new North American opportunities.
 In 1843, Barings became an exclusive agent to the US government.

+In the 1820s and 1839s, the bank became increasingly entangled in the slave-powered economy.
+For one, it participated in a system whereby slaves were used as security for credits and mortgages.
+Bonds based on the estimated value of these slaves, some of whom were subjected to multiple mortgages, were traded at the London Stock Exchange and other European stock exchanges.
+In addition, the bank acquired cotton plantations in the Caribbean.
+In the sole year of 1839, its imports of cotton exceeded 100 000 bales, corresponding to the work of at least 70 000 enslaved workers.
+In light of this interest in slavery, Alexander Baring became a vehement voice against abolition.
+In 1823, he addressed the House of Commons claiming that the condition of slaves was better than the living conditions of many European rural dwellers.

 Barings was appointed by Sir Robert Peel to supply "Indian corn" (maize) to Ireland for famine relief between November 1845 and July 1846, after the staple potato crop failed.
 The company declined to act beyond 1846, when the government instructed it to restrict its purchases to within Britain.
 Baring Brothers stated it would refuse future commissions in famine relief, with the blame this could so easily entail.
 Its position as the prime purchaser of Indian corn was assumed by Erichson, a corn factor of Fenchurch St, London.